Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Two-dimensional quantum null energy inequalities

 Consider a QFT on 2d Minkowski spacetime and let $T_{vv} (v)$ be the $vv$ component of its stress tensor at the point $p = (0,v)$.
 The choice of $u = 0$ is without loss of generality.
 The QNEC for 2d QFTs is~\cite{Wall:2011kb, Bousso:2015mna, Koeller:2015qmn} \bne 2\pi \langle T_{vv} (v) \rangle \geq \del_v^2 S(v) + \frac{6}{\cUV}(\del_v S(v))^2 ~, \ene where $\cUV$ is the central charge of the CFT at the QFT's UV fixed point. $S(v)$ is the entanglement entropy of the state $\psi$ in question reduced on any achronal curve with one endpoint at $p$, such as a semi-infinite curve ending at the $(0,v)$ and extending to infinity \footnote{If the global state is pure, then $S(v)$ is the same whether the half-line extends to the left or right.
 If the state is mixed, then this is no longer true, and there are separate QNEC inequalities for the left and right half-lines.}.

-The 2d QNEC~\eqref{eq:2dQNE} has been proven for holographic 2d CFTs, and relevant deformations thereof, in~\cite{Koeller:2015qmn}, but not in complete generality.
+The 2d QNEC~\eqref{eq:2dQNE} has been proven for 2d CFTs and relevant deformations of holographic 2d CFTs~\cite{Koeller:2015qmn}, but not in complete generality.
 Compared to QNEC in higher dimensions, the 2d QNEC is special because it has the $(\del_v S)^2$ term, which is absent from the higher-dimensional QNEC.
 In CFTs, the 2d QNEC is saturated by Ba\~nados states (Virasoro coadjoint orbit states)~\cite{Khandker:2018xls, Ecker:2019ocp}.
 The $(\pa_vS)^2$ term makes the right-hand side of~\eqref{eq:2dQNE} transform as a conformal primary, which means that both sides of the inequality have the same conformal anomaly, making it independent of the conformal frame~\cite{Wall:2011kb}.

 Let $g(v)$ be a smooth, non-negative, smearing function which is either a bump function or a Schwartz function. \footnote{Bump functions, also known as test functions, are smooth and have compact support.
 An example would be $g(v) = \exp((v^2-\sigma^2)^{-1})$ for $|v|\leq \sigma$ and $0$ for $|v| > 0$.
 Schwartz functions, such as the Gaussian function, decay faster than any power at infinity.} We integrate both sides of~\eqref{eq:2dQNE} against $g(v)$, and then integrate the $\del_v^2 S$ term by parts, giving \bne 2\pi \int \dd v g(v) \langle T_{vv} \rangle \geq \int \dd v \left(\frac{6}{\cUV}g(v)(\del_v S)^2- g'(v) \del_v S \right ) + \left[g(v) \del_v S \right]^\infty_{-\infty} ~. \ene We assume that the boundary term vanishes, which is true if $g(v)$ is a bump function, and a mild assumption on $\del_v S$ at infinity if $g(v)$ is a Schwartz function.
 Next, we take the rest of the right-hand side of~\eqref{eq:intSn}, complete the square for the $\del_v S$ terms, and drop the resulting non-negative, squared term from the inequality, and this gives \bne \boxed{\int \dd v g(v) \langle T_{vv} \rangle \geq - \frac{\cUV}{48\pi} \int \dd v \frac{g'(v)^2}{g(v)}~. } \ene This is precisely the Fewster-Hollands (FH) bound for 2d CFTs \cite{Fewster:2004nj} introduced in Section \ref{sect:intro}.